ahdis/Test/files/MedicationDispens.md

 # Medication Dispense document

 ## Composite
-In the resource "Composition", general information about the document is specified,
+In the resource "Composition", general information about the document is specified.

 ```
 "resourceType": "Composition",